microchip-pic-avr-examples/dspic33ch-power-totem-pole-demonstration-application-single-phase/README.md

 After opening the right Power board Visualizer Project, following sequence of actions are to be taken to start the board

 1. Select the right comm port and enable the port.
 2. If everything is setup correctly, you will see some status/housekeeping data, and the system in PCS_STANDBY state.
+Confirm that the right operation Mode is programmed by looking at the Status Flags.
-3. Change reference voltage/current if you want to.
+3. Change reference voltage/current if needed.
 4. Click on Start.
 The system will jump quickly through the states, and then should land on PCS_UP_AND_RUNNING.